Toggle menu

 Grounds maintenance includes grass cutting and gardening in our parks, open spaces, gardens, seafront and cemeteries.

 Providing a grounds maintenance service is complex and expensive.
 Annually, we receive a number of complaints from residents and visitors about the grounds maintenance service provided.
-As such, we will review this discretionary service with a view to reduce costs while delivering a targeted service enhancement.
+As such, we are reviewing this discretionary service with a view to reduce costs while delivering a targeted service enhancement.

-The review will focus on providing core services, including:
+The review focusses on providing core services, including:

 • Maintaining prioritised spaces and areas across the town,